 Most people when they associate the cultivation of pineapples associate it as grown in a tropical region with white sandy beaches, with palm trees swaying under a blood orange sunset.
 Although some of those may be the case for most pineapple production; its history in the Azores is slightly different with the cultivation being done in greenhouses.
-This has added a unique, sweet taste to these “King of Fruits” that has made it into one of the Azores national products and a symbol of the region for over a century.
-The cultivation of fruits in the Azores has always been a thriving industry throughout their history with periods of boom and bust being common due to irregular weather patterns or diseases that spread through the fruit, which is one of the reasons the pineapples are grown in greenhouses on Sao Miguel island.The merchants of the Azores in the 19th century saw the changing patterns in commercial trade and began to cultivate more profitable and reliable exports and that is where the cultivation of pineapples was introduced in the Azores, mainly the island of Sao Miguel which has made the product into the islands most notable and popular fruit.In the early 1800’s, the Azores, Australia, Hawaii, and South Africa began to grow pineapples for commercial purposes.
-The benefits of the mineral-rich soil and isolation from pollutants gave the pineapple the title of “King of Fruits”.
-After a few years of the initial trial and error period, it was discovered that many environmental elements were not in favor of pineapple cultivation and that is where the use of greenhouses began to be built to cultivate these sweet pineapples.
-Pineapples in the Azores have been incorporated into many desserts and is very popular as a freshly squeezed juice on the island.
+This has added a unique, sweet taste to the “King of Fruits” that has made the pineapple into one of the Azores national products.
+The cultivation of fruits in the Azores has always been a thriving industry throughout its history with periods of boom and bust being common due to irregular weather patterns or diseases that spread through the fruit, which is one of the reasons why that the pineapples here on Sao Miguel are grown in greenhouses.The merchants of the Azores in the 19th century saw the changing patterns in commercial trade and began to cultivate more profitable and reliable exports and that is where the cultivation of pineapples was introduced in the Azores, mainly the island of Sao Miguel which has made the product into the islands most notable and popular fruit.In the early 1800’s, the Azores, Australia, Hawaii, and South Africa began to grow pineapples for commercial purposes.
+The benefits of the mineral rich soil, and isolation from pollutants gave the pineapple the title of “King of Fruits”.
+After a few years of the initial trial and error period, it was discovered that many environmental elements were not in favour of pineapple cultivation and that is where the use of greenhouses began to be built to cultivate this sweet fruit.
+Pineapples in the Azores have been incorporated into many deserts and is very popular as a fresh squeezed juice on the island.
 Many of the local cafes and snack shops offer fresh squeezed pineapple juice direct from the local plantation and are a perfect light and sweet treat to enjoy while exploring the island.